jonathansfox/Liberal-Crime-Squad/README.md

 //VERBOSESAVEFILE
 Remove the '//' from VERBOSESAVEFILE and every .dat save file will be accompanied by a .verbose save file, intended to be mostly human readable.

-The 196 files of custom strings have been sorted into 15 folders placed inside the art folder.
+The 287 files of custom strings have been sorted into 17 folders placed inside the art folder, and the art folder itself.

-.\defaultSlogans.txt (change the default slogans, but that only activates once in 20 anyway)
+.\allText.txt (something of a massive text dump) .\debug_defines.txt (used to alter debug options) .\defaultSlogans.txt (change the default slogans, but that only activates once in 20 anyway) .\helpTopics.txt (in-game help topics)

 activities (mostly have to do with personnel descriptions and hotwiring cars)